NtonBala/patterns-js/decorator/index.md

 };
 ```

-Inside `sugar` function we received the cost and overrided the `cost` method so that it will now return the new cost including sugar.
+Inside `sugar` function we received the cost and overrode the `cost` method so that it will now return the new cost including sugar.

 > The decorator mutated the object passed into it, but we can still create basic class instances since we didn't change the superclass.